codepath/android_guides/Google-Maps-Fragment-Guide.md

 **Seeing `INSTALL_FAILED_MISSING_SHARED_LIBRARY` when trying to run my app?**

 Did you download the latest Google Play Services APK?
-See the [[google play genymotion section|Google-Maps-Fragment-Guide#setup-google-play-services]].
+See the [[google play genymotion section|Genymotion-2.0-Emulators-with-Google-Play-support#setup-google-play-services]].
 Make sure to follow the instructions to reboot, sign-in with your Google Account, and upgrade to the latest Play Services.

 **Trouble seeing the map in the demo app?**